sst/guide/_examples/how-to-use-lambda-layers-in-your-serverless-app.md

       "GET /": {
         function: {
           handler: "packages/functions/src/lambda.handler",
-          // The chrome-aws-lambda layer currently does not work in Node.js 16
+          // Use 18.x here because in 14, 16 layers have some issue with using NODE_PATH
-          runtime: "nodejs14.x",
+          runtime: "nodejs18.x",
           // Increase the timeout for generating screenshots
           timeout: 15,
           // Load Chrome in a Layer
-          layers: [layer],
+          layers: [layerChromium],
           // Exclude bundling it in the Lambda function
           nodejs: {
             esbuild: {
-              external: ["chrome-aws-lambda"],
+              external: ["@sparticuz/chromium"],
             },
           },
         },